The extent to which we will accept responsibility for all our results has a significant impact on the quality of our lives.

 In Jack’s trainings, one activity he shares to assimilate the principle of taking full responsibility is through a series of reflection statements.
 Participants are asked to answer statements such as:

 - If I were to take 5% more responsibility for my health, I would…

 - If I were to take 5% more responsibility for my finances, I would…

 - If I were to take 5% more responsibility for the quality of my relationships, I would…

 - If I were to take 5% more responsibility for my life, I would…

 For most people, going from where they are to taking 100% responsibility for their life is a big change, and can be challenging.
 Therefore, by inviting people to start off by taking 5% more responsibility, it allows them to identify simple things they can do straight away and start developing the habit of becoming more responsible for all aspects of their life.

 - Respond rather than react.
 We’ve all had instances where we have reacted to a situation but on reflection, we wished we could have dealt with it differently.
-A habit that can help us respond rather than react is to have a short pause before saying or doing something whenever we’ve in a challenging situation.
-Those extra few seconds can make a big difference because we will be giving ourselves a better chance to consider other options rather than going with the first thing that comes to mind.
+A habit that can help us respond rather than react is to have a short pause before saying or doing something whenever we’re in a challenging situation.
+Those extra few seconds can make a big difference because we’ll be giving ourselves a better chance to consider other options rather than going with the first thing that comes to mind.